xism4/xIsm4/README.md

 ![XD](https://user-images.githubusercontent.com/76608233/111705165-9724fc00-8840-11eb-8d6e-c568082c31ad.PNG)

-Hello, my name is Ismael and I am 16 years old.
+Hello!
+My name is Ismael and I am 16 years old, and im from Spain

-I have knowledge in java, python and cybersecurity.
+I really enjoy making software, mostly on Java, python and learning CyberSecurity.

-I am currently involved in projects such as SternalBoard, NullExploitX, CosmoGroup and few minecraft servers.
+I am currently CEO of ShieldCommunity * [ShieldCommunity](https://github.com/ShieldCommunity)

 I can help you to solve attacks on your minecraft server.